Reticulated humming frog

 Chiasmocleis royi, the reticulated humming frog, is a frog endemic to Bolivia, Brazil, and Peru.
 This frog often shares burrows with tarantulas in what may be a mutualistic or commensalistic symbiosis.

+Habitat and threats

+This frog lives in lowland forests on flood plains.
+It has been observed between 200 and 530 meters above sea level.
+Scientists believe it breeds through larval development.